efritz/aidev/README.md

    export AIDEV_KEY_DIR="/custom/path/to/keys/dir"
    ```

-   Key files for each provider will be expected upon use:
+   Key files for each provider are required to use the provider's configured models:

    - `anthropic.key`
    - `openai.key`
    - `google.key`
    - `groq.key`

-2. The `code` command is available on your PATH.
+3. The `code` command is available on your PATH.
 This is typically installed with Visual Studio Code.

-3. For the VSCode extension to work properly, the CLI run instructions must be aliased to 'ai'.
+4. For the VSCode extension to work properly, the CLI run instructions must be aliased to 'ai'.
 Add this alias to your shell configuration file:

    ```bash
    alias ai='node /path/to/aidev/dist/cli.js'